Nirkan/ProblemSol-SQL/README.md

 # Questions-SQL
-Commly asked questions in SQL
+Commonly asked questions in SQL

 ### Mostly Interview and code questions in SQL